 Most partial dentures contain a thin metal framework that is designed to rest close to your gums and allow for a smooth, non-bulky feel.
 This metal structure is supported by your natural remaining teeth to provide a reliable, secure prosthesis that is easy to use.

-ADVANTAGES of DENTURES
+ADVANTAGES of FULL TEETH REPLACEMENT

 - Restores chewing function, this means that you will be able to eat normally